ispeakfishlanguage/battleships_game/README.md

 6. Scroll to the bottom of the deploy page and select preferred deployment type:
     * Click **Enable Automatic Deploys** for automatic deployment when you push updates to Github.
     * Further down to **Manual Deploy**, make sure the "main" branch is selected and click "Deploy Branch".
-7. The App live link can be found [here](https://client-profile-system.herokuapp.com/).
+7. The game's live link can be found [here](https://client-profile-system.herokuapp.com/).

 ### Clone the Repository Code from github desktop